Agriculture Design System

 File upload

-The File upload component allows users to attach multiple files to a form via drag-and-drop or by browsing the device.
+The File upload component allows users to attach one or multiple files to a form via drag-and-drop or by browsing their device.

 View in FigmaView in StorybookView in Github